scala-native/scala-native/docs/user/interop.rst

       import scalanative.unsafe._, Nat._

       type _1024 = Digit4[_1, _0, _2, _4]

+  ..
+Sphinx & Pygments warn that they can not parse & highlight next code-block
+  .. as Scala.
+Use double colon code-block idiom to avoid build warning.
+  ..
+There will be a slight visual glitch because default Python will not.
+  .. highlight it.

   Once you have a natural for the length, it can be used as an array length::